 Meet the core founders of the modern food swapping movement.
-These five ladies have spread the swap love across the US, Canada, and abroad by answering new hosts’ questions, describing food swapping to the media, and building communities around sharing food.
+These ladies have spread the swap love across the US, Canada, and abroad by answering new hosts’ questions, describing food swapping to the media, and building communities around sharing food.

 Food Swap Network Founders

 Kate Payne is the blogger and author behind the books The Hip Girl’s Guide to Homemaking (HarperCollins, 2011) and The Hip Girl’s Guide to the Kitchen (HarperCollins, 2014).
 Kate co-founded the modern food swapping movement with Megan Paska (below) in Brooklyn with the advent of BK Swappers in March of 2010.
 She now lives in Austin, TX and hosts food/jar swaps and invites friends over often to watch and participate in canning adventures.
 She posts small-batch canning recipes, gluten-free baking projects, DIY cleaning ideas, and other creative home improvisations to her blog.